 Guidelines for the Conduct of Viva Voce Examinations by Electronic Means

-1. The University believes that the best way of conducting the viva voce examination required for all research degrees is face to face, with all parties present together in Aberystwyth.
-This was reaffirmed by the Research Degrees Committee in February 2014.
+1. Following discussion with staff and students, the University has taken the view that the best way of conducting the viva voce examination required for all research degrees is face to face, with all parties present together in Aberystwyth.
 This ensures the integrity of the examination and provides the most conducive atmosphere for students to defend their work.
 The viva is not a formality and can have a major impact on the outcome of the assessment.

 III.
 A joint or dual award is being offered and staff from the partner university are joining the assessment.

-4. Every effort must be made to ensure that the viva runs smoothly and without interruption, as closely as possible to a face to face meeting.
+7. Every effort must be made to ensure that the viva runs smoothly and without interruption, as closely as possible to a face-to-face meeting.
 The following practical points should be taken in to account in arranging an electronic viva:

 II.
-The use of videoconferencing facilities at another university, British Council offices or other recognised venues is strongly recommended.
+All participants should identify suitable venues and facilities where they can have a good quality connection throughout the viva, can be comfortable and will not be interrupted.
+If this is not possible at their home or office they should consider the use of appropriate facilities at another university, British Council offices or other recognised venues.
 Such venues will often have experienced, English or Welsh-speaking technical support staff available in secure facilities.
-Skype and other externally hosted services are less secure and reliable, and likely to be lower in quality.
 Information Services can advise on the available options.
-Where students request that they participate remotely in a viva which could have been held in Aberystwyth in a reasonable time frame, they must bear any associated costs such as room hire.
+Students can use AU facilities.
+Where students request that they participate remotely in a viva which could have been held in Aberystwyth, they must bear any associated costs such as room hire.